Author Guidelines for regular submissions to physica status solidi (pss)

 - The article will appear online in the EarlyView service of Wiley Online Library, citable via Digital Object Identifier (DOI), and then be assigned to the next free publication slot in a pss issue with a volume and page number.

-- Authors who have not yet confirmed the Copyright Transfer Agreement during online submission need to sign a hard copy which you will be asked to download after acceptance (A4 format, US letter format - please return signed form to the Editorial Office).
+- Authors who have not yet confirmed the Copyright Transfer Agreement during online submission need to sign a hard copy which you will be asked to download after acceptance (A4 format - please return signed form to the Editorial Office).
 See the special regulations for company-owned or government-funded work on the form if applicable.

 - Wiley-VCH offers the option of making your article freely available to non-subscribers (Open Access) on Wiley Online Library.
 If your funding organization or institute encourages you to make use of this option, please complete the order form and forward a copy of your order to the Editorial Office.
 See also additional information on the Online Open service or contact us for questions.